fybrik/fybrik/docs/StorageManagement.md

 - Use information about the amount of storage available and amount of data to be written/copied to influence storage selection.

+- Extend IT config policies with options for storage management

 ## Development plan

+### Phase1

-- Redefine `Connection` and provide layers for s3, db2, kafka, arrow-flight, what else?
+- Provide layers for s3, db2, kafka, arrow-flight, what else?

+- Changes to FybrikStorageAccount CR

+- Implement StorageManager with the defined API for s3 using minio sdk.

 - Remove dependency on datashim

+- Update documentation accordingly

-- Changes to FybrikStorageAccount CR
+- Changes to Airbyte module to adapt the suggested taxonomy

+### Phase2

 - Lift the requirement for the default S3 storage, add constraints to the optimizer.
 Change the non-CSP algorithm as well.

-- Add chart values and deploy CRs accordingly.
-The manager code should work even when storage CRs are not deployed.

-- Implement a standalone storage-allocator that will implement the defined API for s3 using minio sdk.
+### Phase3

+- IT config policies for configuration options

+### Phase4

 - Support additional connection types - to be decided what types and what priorities.

-- IT config policies for configuration options

-- Update documentation accordingly

-- Changes to Airbyte module, other modules

-- Changes to catalog connectors to align with taxonomy